vippsas/vipps-developers/newsletters/2020-12-newsletter.md

-## The Vipps eCom API v1 is disabled
+## The eCom API v1 is disabled

-After several extensions to the original June 1 deadline, the Vipps eCom API v1 was shut down on December 4.
-The Vipps eCom API v2 has been available for about three years, and offers more functionality than the old version.
+After several extensions to the original June 1 deadline, the eCom API v1 was shut down on December 4.
+The eCom API v2 has been available for about three years, and offers more functionality than the old version.

 ## Vipps Login improvements 🎉